OSCNWeb/oscn-news/_posts/2023-10-16-supreme-court-oral-argument.md

 The case is set for oral argument before the Court <em>en banc</em> commencing at 10:00 a.m. on December 7, 2023, in the Courtroom of the Supreme Court, located on the second floor of the State Capitol.

+[Livestream](https://youtube.com/live/ocNVZEcabs0?feature=shareIngest) will be available for the oral arguments.

 [120,806](https://www.oscn.net/dockets/GetCaseInformation.aspx?db=appellate&number=120806) – In the matter of the income tax protest of Alicia Stroble, Alicia Stroble v.
 Oklahoma Tax Commission.

 Appellant's <em>Motion for Oral Argument</em> and <em>Joint Motion of Amici Curiae Muscogee (Creek) Nation and the Seminole Nation of Oklahoma for Oral Argument</em> are hereby GRANTED.